jchapuis/fullstackscala-scaladays2025/slides.md

 - `ScalablyTyped` can convert TypeScript bindings to scala.js 🪄

 ^ - Another big topic is how to piggback on the massive JS library ecosystem
+ - wrappers or write your own, but that's kind of tedious
  - what i am using and is absolutely fantastic is scalablytyped
  - sbt plugin that can generate scala wrappers from typescript definitions